bijaymunda181/Linux-prep/linux-questions.md

 - postrotate → Specifies commands that should run after log rotation happens.

 - endscript → Marks the end of that script block.

+## 🔥 Question 12: What does the missingok option do in logrotate?
+If the log file does not exist, do not show an error, just continue execution.